orangejuice/blog/data/activity/book-岛夷志略校释-1981/record.en.md

 ---
-title: "Brief Account of Island Barbarians: Annotated version"
+title: A Brief Record of the Barbarian Islands - Annotated Edition
-slug: brief-account-of-island-barbarians-annotated-version
 category: book
 status: todo
 rating: 0